paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2007-04-24-valley_speak.markdown

 : "How do you guys actually make money?"

 Me
-: "We are supported by advertising… do any companies in Silicon Valley actually make any money!?"
+: "We are supported by advertising... do any companies in Silicon Valley actually make any money!?"

 CBP Officer
 : "Well Google do, right?"